Extending the Feynman variational principle and analytical methods to lattice polarons: Results and discussion

 \subsubsection{Single band}

 Here, we analyze the polaron dispersion of a Holstein polaron in a single band, calculated using different analytic approximations.

-Figure~\ref{fig:poldisp1} shows the polaron dispersion throughout the Brillouin zone for the Holstein polaron in 1D with $\omega_{0}=t,$ $a_{0}=1,$ and $\lambda=1,$ obtained using different approximations: the Density Matrix Renormalization Group theory (DMRG) applied by Bon\v{c}a \emph{et al.} \cite{Bonca1999} (which appears to be numerically exact), the self-consistent Wigner-Brillouin approximation (WB) \cite{Berciu2006,Goodvin2006,Goodvin2007,Bhattacharya}, the improved WB as described in the present work, the modified Feynman variational approach, the Rayleigh-Schr\"{o}dinger perturbation theory, and the method of canonical transformations.
+Figure~\ref{fig:poldisp1} shows the polaron dispersion throughout the Brillouin zone for the Holstein polaron in 1D with $\omega_{0}=t,$ $a_{0}=1,$ and $\lambda=1,$ obtained using different approximations: the Variational Exact Diagonalization (VED) method applied by Bon\v{c}a \emph{et al.} \cite{Bonca1999}, the self-consistent Wigner-Brillouin approximation (WB) \cite{Berciu2006,Goodvin2006,Goodvin2007,Bhattacharya}, the improved WB as described in the present work, the modified Feynman variational approach, the Rayleigh-Schr\"{o}dinger perturbation theory, and the method of canonical transformations.

 First, it can be seen from Fig.~\ref{fig:poldisp1} that the Rayleigh-Schr\"{o}dinger perturbation theory fails to describe the polaron dispersion over the entire momentum range, being realistic only at small momenta.
 The reason is well known: the perturbative expression for the polaron self-energy at nonzero polaron momentum contains resonances when the momentum becomes sufficiently large.